NYPL/dp-python/lessons/rewrite_ftsh/0_testdrivendevelopment.md

 ## Using PyTest

 There are a few Python testing framework.
-We're going to use PyTest, primarily because it's recommended by Joanna White.
+We're going to use PyTest, primarily because it's recommended by Joanna White, Knowledge & Collections Developer at the BFI.

 To start our project, we'll create two files `filetransfer_test.py` and `filetransfer.py`